lmikszta1/Blackjack-Project/README.md

     7. number of chips remaining display area
 4. Upon loading the app should:
     - Initialize the state variables
-    - playerHand and dealerHand are undefined until deal button is clicked
+    - playerHand and dealerHand are undefined until bet/deal button is clicked
     - betAmount is undefined
     - numOfChips set to 5000
     - deck array initialized to be full of ordered cards
     - shuffledDeck array is a copy of deck that has been shuffled
-    - Render the shuffledDeck face down
+    - Render the shuffledDeck face down (only back of top card will be displayed)
-    - Render the deal button (optional at first, add if time)
+    - Render the deal button (optional at first bet will do this, add if time)
     - Render the number of chips remaining
     - Render the bet amount field and bet/deal button
     - Wait for user interaction